 Impact of Midwives: A New Study Published in the Lancet Global Health

-Please join the Wilson Center’s Maternal Health Initiative, in collaboration with UNFPA and Johnson & Johnson, for a panel discussion to explore current midwife-delivered interventions and the impact that an increase in these interventions or a decrease in midwifery coverage rates could have on women and families.
+The Wilson Center’s Maternal Health Initiative, in collaboration with UNFPA and Johnson & Johnson, hosted a panel discussion to explore current midwife-delivered interventions and the impact that an increase in these interventions or a decrease in midwifery coverage rates could have on women and families.
 The panel will also discuss the upcoming State of the World’s Midwifery 2021 report and the value of this study to strengthen midwifery in low- and middle- income countries.

 “This is real,” said Franka Cadée, President of the International Confederation of Midwives (ICM).
 “And we can no longer get around it.
 And we can no longer linger.”
 She spoke at a recent Wilson Center event, in partnership with the United Nations Population Fund (UNFPA) and Johnson & Johnson, launching a new study, Impact of Midwives, published in The Lancet Global Health.
 If any other intervention could have the same impact as midwives or midwifery, it would be implemented worldwide immediately, she said.

 This study—led by UNFPA, ICM, and the World Health Organization (WHO)—is part of a series of publications leading up to the 2021 State of the World’s Midwifery report.
 It provides new estimates on the potential impact of midwives on reducing maternal and neonatal mortality and stillbirths.
 This publication is particularly timely as the world faces the COVID-19 pandemic and its effects on women and girls, including diminished access to sexual and reproductive health (SRH) services.
 As the world reveres the importance of essential health workers, like midwives, they continue to work “as the front-line workers they are, risking their lives to save others,” said Anneka Knutsson, Chief of the SRH Branch of UNFPA.